-Locating and accessing a wide range of secondary data and/or information using and reorganising secondary data and/or information.
+• Locating and accessing a wide range of secondary data and/or information using and reorganising secondary data and/or information.

-/ · · · · · · · · · · · · · · · · · · · Modules Indicative hours Depth studies

-Module 5 Advanced Mechanics Module 6 60

-Year 12 Course (120 hours) Working Scientifically Skills Electronmagnetism Module 7 15 hrs in Modules 5-8

-- 4 The Nature of Light Module 8 60

-From the Universe to the Atom
+Modules Indicative hours Depth studies Year 12 Course Working Scientifically Module 5 Advanced Mechanics Module 6 Electronmagnetism 60 15 hrs in (120 hours) Skills Module 7 The Nature of Light Module 8 From the Universe to the Atom 60 Modules 5-8

-^{15} hours must be allocated to depth studies within the 120 indicative course hours.
+\15 hours must be allocated to depth studies within the 120 indicative course hours.